Find out if the contraceptive injection is right for you

 The injection works by preventing ovulation (the release of an egg) and by thickening your cervical mucus so that sperm cannot meet the egg.
 It also thins the lining of your womb.

-Advantages of the injection
+Benefits of the contraceptive injection

-- If you are vomiting or have diarrhoea, it doesn't affect the contraceptive, unlike the pill.
+- If you are vomiting or have diarrhoea, it doesn't affect the contraceptive, unlike the pill

-- Medication doesn't interfere as much with the injection, as it does with the pill.
+- Medication doesn't interfere as much with the injection, as it does with the pill

-- There is a lower risk of having an ectopic pregnancy or ovarian cysts while on the injection.
+- There is a lower risk of having an ectopic pregnancy or ovarian cysts while on the injection

-- The injection does not contain oestrogen, which means it does not increase the risk of blood clots or strokes.
+- The injection does not contain oestrogen, which means it does not increase the risk of blood clots or strokes

-How to use injection
+How to get the contraceptive injection

 - The injection must be given to you by a doctor or nurse.

 - It is usually given as an injection on your bum.